 Selling A Camper To A Dealership

-Going to a dealership to sell, trade-in, or traded own on your camper is going to be the easiest way to sell a camper with a lien.
+Going to a dealership to sell, trade in, or trade down on your camper is the easiest way to sell a camper with a lien.

-A trade-in or a trade down through a dealership basically means they are taking the pre-owned camper off your hands at a stated price.
+A trade-in or a trade-down through a dealership means they are taking the pre-owned camper off your hands at a stated price.

-In general, the higher the base price is on the new camper you are buying, the more the dealership will give you for the camper you are trading in.
+In general, the higher the base price is on the new camper you buy, the more the dealership will give you for the camper you are trading in.

 They are making another sale, and chances are they can still turn a better profit for themselves on your older camper in the works.

-This might be a great option if you are looking to upgrade or downsize as your family travel needs change.
+This might be a great option if you want to upgrade or downsize as your family travel needs to change.

 Selling A Camper On Consignment

-Though they will take a piece of the profit with them and that piece will be larger and large depending on how long it takes for them to sell the camper.
+They will take a piece of the profit with them, and that piece will depend on how long it takes for them to sell the camper.